benc/accounting/README.md

 Playground app, to learn new stuff.

-Client app is written using Angular 2.0 and Typescript.
+Client app is built with Angular 2.0 and Typescript.
-Server is written using Play and Scala.
+Server is built with Spring Boot and Java.

 ## Server